Who Is Sofia Vergara?

 Born in Barranquilla, Colombia on July 10, 1972, Sofia Vergara worked as a model before relocating to the U.S. and becoming a highly-regarded TV host of programs on Univision.
 She started acting in films at the start of the new millennium and became a household name years later for her role as Gloria Delgado-Pritchett on the hit sitcom Modern Family, with the actress earning consecutive Emmy and Golden Globe nominations.
-Additional projects have included Happy Feet Two, The Smurfs and Chef.
+Additional projects have included Happy Feet Two, The Smurfs, Chef and Hot Pursuit.

 Pursuing other business ventures outside of the entertainment world, the actress launched her own Kmart clothing line in 2011, as well as a fragrance and jewelry collection in 2014.

 Husbands & Son

 Sofia Vergara was married to childhood sweetheart Joe Gonzalez and they have a son, Manolo, who was born in 1992.
 The couple divorced in 1993.
 In July 2012, Vergara became engaged to Nick Loeb, a New Yorker and film production company co-owner.
 The couple called it quits, however, in May 2014.